o3de/o3de.org/content/docs/user-guide/features/assets/fbx-settings/settings-actor-tab.md

 ![\[The FBX Settings Actors tab Scale actor modifier.\]](/images/user-guide/fbx/ui-fbx-settings-actor-modifier-scale-actor-1.25.png)

 The **Scale factor** modifier sets a uniform scale for the **Actor group**\.
-This setting is useful if your assets are created in an application that uses a different base standard unit of measurement than Lumberyard\.
+This setting is useful if your assets are created in an application that uses a different base standard unit of measurement than O3DE\.

 ## Skeleton optimization modifier {#w31aac15b9c11c13c25}